Must Be Nice! Diddy Gifts His Mom A New Bentley And $1 Million For Her 80th Birthday

 Even though she’s probably used to the insanely generous gifts her son gives, her reaction to the check is still absolutely priceless.

-Diddy went on to post a picture of his mom for the big day, letting the world know just how much she means to him and his career, giving her credit for making everything he’s accomplished to this day possible.
+Diddy went on to post a picture of his mom for the big day, letting the world know just how much she means to him and his career.
+The Hip-Hop mogul wrote a gushy caption giving his mom all the credit for making everything he’s accomplished to this day possible.

 Comments